 Medicinal mushrooms and the immune system

-This blog is one in a series of four in which I examine herbal adaptogens, medicinal mushrooms, vitamins and minerals, antioxidants and other supplements, and the immune system.
+This article is second in a series (of four) in which I examine herbal adaptogens, medicinal mushrooms, vitamins and minerals, antioxidants and other supplements, and the immune system.

 We have focused on ARI's acute respiratory illnesses, such as the common cold, influenza, coronaviruses and pneumonia.